 Within the first month of the fall and spring semesters, all students receive a notification with information in regards to suicide prevention and mental health support resources.

-During orientations and First Year Seminars, the Crisis Text Line and Mental Health Screenings are promoted
+During orientations and First Year Seminars, the 988 Suicide & Crisis Lifeline, Crisis Text Line, and Mental Health Screenings are promoted.

 Each month students receive the national, state, and local suicide prevention hotlines and crisis intervention services through the SCC Newsletter.